Roining/NodeFilter/README.md

-Node Filter is a knowledge management tool  which relies on the principles of transclusion and hierarchical filtering to  connect different pieces of information  and place them in a transitive hierarchy of abstractions.
+Node Filter is a knowledge management tool  which relies on the concepts of transclusion and hierarchical filtering to connect different pieces of information  and place them in a transitive hierarchy of abstractions.

  User input  is organized in a tree structure in which each node can contain arbitrary text and any node  can be copied to any place in the hierarchy.
 Cloned nodes mirror each other's descendants.

-**Filtering**
+# Filtering
-Hierarchical filtering shows the descendants(or ascendant) of a certain node.
+Hierarchical filtering shows the descendants(or ascendants) of a certain node.
 However, if a node is copied, then if at least one instance of the node matches the filter(i.e. is a descendant of  a queried node), then all its other instances will also match the filter(if using >> and << operators).
 There are several types of hierarchical filters(see query syntax).
 Hierarchical filtering can   be  used to build a  hierarchy(or multiple linked hierarchies) of abstractions  of arbitrary depth that can be used as a transitive tagging system.
 A hierarchy of abstractions can be defined by the user.
 Hierarchies can be built going from specific things up to abstract concepts.
 Hierarchical filtering can be used to emulate the bi-directional linking functionality, and  to extend it to support different user-defined types of bi-directional links.

-**Query syntax:**
+# Query syntax:
 There are several types of filters.
 1. Hierarchical filters:
 \>:*id of node X* -  shows  only  direct descendants of node X.The filter matches if any node in the knowledge base is  either Node X or it's descendants.